Michal1609/WebHookReceiver/README.md

 - Integrating with third-party services that support webhooks (GitHub, Slack, etc.)
 - Creating custom notification systems for your applications

-This project consists of three applications that communicate in real-time:
+This project consists of these applications that communicate in real-time:

 1. 🌐 **WebHookReceiverApi** - ASP.NET Core Web API application that receives webhooks and forwards them to clients using SignalR
-2. 💻 **WebHookNotifier** - Windows application that displays notifications based on received webhooks
+2. 💻 **WebHookNotifier** - Windows desktop application (WPF) that displays notifications based on received webhooks
-3. 📱 **WebHookNotifierAndroid** - Android application that displays notifications based on received webhooks
+3. 📱 **WebHookNotifierMaui** - Cross-platform application (.NET MAUI) for Windows, Android, iOS, and macOS
 4. 🔑 **ApiKeyGenerator** - Tool for generating API keys for API security

 ## ✨ Features